 About this article

 The AC Electricity Fundamentals – Part 1 article precedes this article and discusses 1) the concepts, terminology, components and layout of National Power Grid generating equipment, 2) delivery of AC power into residential neighborhoods, and 3) the configuration of AC electrical systems within a residential building, all at an introductory level.
+Boats attach to marina shore power systems.
+The shore power system is the “host system,” and boats attach as “appliances.”
 An understanding of residential AC power systems is foundational to an understanding of AC power systems on boats.

 The Part 1 article concluded by showing that the AC shore power system on boats is equivalent to a sub-panel in a terrestrial building.
 In the NEC architecture of terrestrial AC building systems, sub-panels are subordinate to the main service entrance panel of the building.
 In the same way, boats are subordinate to the shore power AC electrical infrastructure of a terrestrial facility.

 This article focuses on the overall AC electric “platform” aboard cruising boats.
 On boats, shore power is only one component of a typical AC system “platform,” which can also include a mix of onboard generator(s), inverter(s) and in some cases, shore power transformer(s).
 This introductory Part 2 article will answer some questions, and will undoubtedly raise others.
 The goal of this article is to help readers understand AC electrical concepts and topics to be able to discuss questions, concerns, symptoms and options with marine-certified, professional electrical technicians.

 Virtually all electricity can be dangerous to property and life.
 Even de-energized electrical circuits can retain enough stored energy to create a life-threatening hazard.
 This is especially true of inverter-chargers.
 The large batteries found on boats can produce explosive gasses and store enough energy to start a large, damaging fire.